 Subgrade Compaction: The subgrade in both cut and fill must be compacted uniformly to the specified density since it is the foundation for pavement that must support concentrated loads of traffic.
 In addition to regular rolling procedures, travel paths for construction equipment over the entire width of the subgrade are a great help in attaining uniform density and in avoiding ruts.
 Compacting subgrade in cuts is particularly important because this is the first time that native material at this level and below has been subject to controlled compaction procedures.
 The subgrade must be free from intermittent hard or soft spots because any areas of non-uniformity will eventually be reflected in pavement failures.
-Soft spots in the subgrade may result either from poor material or inadequate compaction.
-Poor material should be removed, replaced with acceptable material, and recompacted.
+Soft spots in the subgrade may result either from poor material or inadequate compacted.
 Loose material should be scarified and recompacted, and water may have to be added if it is too dry.
 Unsuitable material removed below subgrade in cuts is paid for as Class 1-A Excavation.
 The Inspector must therefore take adequate cross sections or other notes to document the measurement of such material.